Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 ### Access faucet to receive funds
 ```
-# This faucet will be turned off once incentivized-testnet officially launches (est 12/12/19)
+# This faucet may or may not work for nightly.
 faucet
 ```